abenzbiria/odoo-openupgrade-wizard/DEVELOP.md

 If you want to use this library without installing anything in your system, execute the following steps, otherwise, go to 'Installation' part.

-1. Run a docker container :
+1. Run a docker container:

 ``docker run -it ubuntu:focal``